Undercover investigation leads to the arrest of known drug dealer in Vero Beach: Sheriff - NewsBreak

 Treasure Coast Man Accused Of Beating His Mother To Death

-Authorities say a Martin County man beat his mother to death inside their Palm City home.
 34-year old Darren Pouncey was found inside the home with the body of his mother, 58-year old Christina Diorio, by a neighbor.
-Deputies say the victim had sent that neighbor a text the night...

 cw34.com